sigmie/sigmie.com/docs/v0/filter-parser.md

-## Introduction
+## Filtering

-Writing boolean queries is daunting when all that you want is to filter.
+Creating boolean queries can be complex, especially when your primary goal is to filter results.
-That's why we created our own Elasticsearch filtering language that servers as syntactical sugar for constructing boolean queries.

-It's a abstraction for writing complex **boolean** queries using a sympler syntax that aims to make the proceess more intuitive and less error-prone.
+To simplify this process, we've developed our own filtering language.

+This language serves as a developer-friendly interface for constructing boolean queries, with goal to reduce the likelihood of errors.

-For example, you can filter search for  movies that are **active**, **in stock** and have the category **action** or **horror** simply writing:
+For instance, if you want to search for movies that are currently active, in stock, and belong to either the `action` or `horror` category, you can write:

 ```sql
 is:active AND (category:"action" OR category:"horror") AND NOT stock:0
 ```

+@warning
-**It's important to note here, filtering isn't possible on mapping types.
-Visit the Mapping section of this documentation for more.**
+It’s important to note here, filtering isn’t possible on **all** mapping types.

-Let's have a deeper look on the available syntax
+Visit the [Mapping](/docs/v0/mappings) section of this documentation for more.
+@endwarning

+Now, let's delve deeper into the syntax and understand how to use it effectively.

-## Syntax
+### Syntax

-The filter clauses are combined using the below logical operators to create complicated queries.
+Filter clauses can be combined using logical operators to create complex queries.

-* `AND`
-* `OR`
-* `AND NOT`
+Here are the operators you can use:

-The `AND` operator is used to combine two or more filers so that only documents that satisfy all the conditions are matches.
+* `AND`: This operator is used to **combine two or more** filters. **Only documents that meet all the conditions will be matched**.

-The `AND NOT` operator is used to exclude documents that match a certain condition.
+* `OR`: This operator is used to match documents that meet **at least one of the conditions**.

-The `OR` operator is used to match documents that satisfy at least one of the conditions.
+* `AND NOT`: This operator is used to **exclude** documents that meet a certain condition.

+Using these operators effectively will help you create precise and powerful filter queries.

-Logical operators and filter clauses are separated with a space.
+Spaces are used to separate logical operators and filter clauses.

 ```bash
 {filter_clause} AND {filter_clause}
 ```

-You can use **parentheses** to group clauses in a filter query, to specify the order in which they are executed.
+To specify the order of execution, **parentheses** can be used to group clauses in a filter query.

-For example:
+Consider this example:

 ```sql
 is:active AND (category:"action" OR category:"horror") AND NOT stock:0
 ```
-the **AND** operator is used to join tree separate clauses
+Here, the **AND** operator is used to join three distinct clauses:
 * `is:active`
 * `(category:"action" OR category:"horror")`
-* `stock:0`
+* `NOT stock:0`

-The parentheses indicate that the **OR** operator applies to the category field clauses and not to the entire query.
+The parentheses indicate that the **OR** operator is applicable to the category field clauses, not the entire query.

-This query will return all items that are active, belong to either the "action" or the "horror" categories, and have a stock greater than zero.
+This query will return all items that are active, belong to either the "action" or "horror" categories, and are not out of stock.

-## NOT
+### Negative Filtering

-To create a **negative** filter you can prefix the filter value with `NOT`.
+To construct a **negative** filter, prefix the filter value with `NOT`.

 ```bash
 NOT {filter_clause}
 ```
-with this in mind if you want to filter out let's say documents that are in the "Sports" category you will write a filter like this:
+For instance, if you wish to exclude documents in the "Sports" category, you would construct a filter as follows:
 ```sql
 NOT category:'Sports'
 ```